sdsc-hpc-students/sdsc-hpc-students.github.io/supercomputing_club.md

 One of the students starting the Supercomputing Club participated in the sc18 Student Cluster Competition with their community college.
 Additionally, a staff member at San Diego Supercomputer Center participated twice previously with a team from San Diego State University.
 They are both eager to help another team do the same this Fall at SC’19 in Denver, Colorado.

-For more information on the SDSCs' SCC team training plans, see the <a href="https://training.sdsc.edu/scc">SCC Information Page</a>.
+For more information on the SDSCs' SCC team training plans, see the [SCC Information Page](https://training.sdsc.edu/scc")

 ### Who do we seek?